 Convert Scene to Model

 If you need to convert a scene to a single model (or large sections of a scene) you can use the Convert Scene to Model utility.
 The tool is found in Wall Worm > Wall Worm Model Tools > Convert Scene to Model.
+In many cases this tool is used for clustering props (to reduce prop count in a scene).

 When you run the function, the tool can collapse the targeted objects (scene or sub-selection) into a single object, delete most tool texture faces, weld vertices and create a WWMT Helper for the object to export as a model.
 This tool was intended as a replacement for Propper (converting imported VMF files into models) but can be used on arbitrary scenes.
 The video below used this tool to cluster rocks to the landscape.